AqwamCreates/DataPredict/docs/WhyDidThisLibraryWasCreatedInTheFirstPlace.md

 ## DataPredict™ - The Backup Plan When Everything Falls To Shit

-With the writing on the wall regarding to my future career prospects on my final year of second semester, I needed anything to fix my trajectory.
+With the writing on the wall regarding to my future career prospects on my final year of the second semester, I needed anything to fix my trajectory.

 Anything.